-One of the fondest (and funniest) memories from my honeymoon involves trying to explain the plotline of an old video game to my wife.
+One of the fondest (and funniest) memories from my honeymoon involves trying to explain the plotline of an old video game to my partner.
 We were driving from our cabin/resort to a city about forty miles away.
 We hadn’t slept much, predominantly due to the season finale of The Legend of Korra followed by a Netflix binge of the show Leverage.

 “Well, you’re a bear named Banjo.
 And your sister is the cutest bear in all the land.”